Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	be added to a running total, and the running total should be reported.
 Note: You should be able to use the Stack class unaltered; just change the typedef declaration so that Item is type customer instead of unsigned long.
-	6. Here＊s a class declaration:
+	6. Here's a class declaration: class Move
-		class Move
 		{
 			private: